Neo23x0/signature-base/README.md

 # Signature-Base

-signature-base is the signature database for my scanners LOKI and SPARK Core
+signature-base is the signature database for my scanners LOKI and THOR Lite

 ## Directory Structure